andrewbluepiano/macOS-CatalinaForensicsTool/README.md

 1. Compile it yourself!
 (BETTER, SAFER WAY.
 You should check what a program like this is doing)
 2. Download the release .app and run the following command on the file: xattr -cr CatalinaExporter.app
+3. You must give CatalinaExporter.app full disk access for some functions to work.

 ## Screenshot of Current (Release) State
 ![Screen Shot](https://i.imgur.com/vWfg3XB.png)